amplience/dc-extension-automatic-alt-text/README.md

 If enabled, the extension will automatically fetch generated alt text from the image asset when the image property is populated instead of requiring the user to manually press the generate button.

+Alt text will automatically update in two instances:

+- a new image is added where none exists
+- an existing image is changed

 ```json
 {
   "autoCaption": true